 Angelica Thompson, Ph.D.

 I am a data-driven researcher and evaluator with a deep commitment to equity, accountability, and impact.
-My work sits at the intersection of research, strategy, and systems change—helping organizations understand not only whether programs work, but for whom, under what conditions, and why.
+My work sits at the intersection of analysis, strategy, and systems change—helping organizations understand not only whether programs work, but for whom, and under what conditions.

 Earlier in my career, I spent more than a decade serving as a Research Advisor within a large urban school district, where I designed and led evaluations of academic and behavioral programs, conducted research on disciplinary inequities, and supported district-wide decision-making through rigorous analysis and reporting.